San Giovanni a Teduccio

-San Giovanni a Teduccio is a coastal suburb in the east of Naples, in southern Italy.
+San Giovanni a Teduccio (San Giuanne a Teduccio) is a coastal quarter in the east of Naples, in southern Italy.

 Etymology

 The area took its name after the discovery of a marble bust of John the Baptist in the 4th century which was found in a building that belonged to Theodosia, one of the daughters of Roman Emperor Valentinian I. The name "Teduccio" is a deformation of her name and in Latin the settlement was known as Sanctus Johannis ad Theodociam.

 Geography

 The area has a population of about 30,000 inhabitants.

 History

 The area was incorporated into the city of Naples under Fascist rule.
 It has been heavily developed since the end of World War II and it suffers the same problems of unemployment and crime that afflict many of the suburbs in Naples.

 Economy

 Historically, the area was at the centre of early industry in Naples and contains the building that produced the first railway in Italy, Pietrarsa, which is now a railway museum.

 In the past the area also hosted the factory of one of the most important canning industries in the Mediterranean, Cirio.

 Unemployment is still a big issue for the suburb.